 What is bluewater sailboat?
-A bluewater sailboat is a boat designed for extended voyages in open water.
-Bluewater boats are strong and stable, able to carry lots of freshwater and fuel for long-range cruising.
-In this article we highlight 15 bluewater sailboats we love.
+Bluewater sailboats are boats designed for extended voyages in open water.
+Bluewater sailboats are strong and stable, able to carry lots of fresh water and fuel for long-range cruising.
+In this article, we highlight 15 bluewater sailboats we love.

 In a dynamic evolution and complementary to their range, Amel launched a larger model, with a higher specification and built with attention to details.
 Riding on the success of the Amel 50, the Amel 60 is an enhanced version of the new Amel design.
 The brand’s fundamental characteristics are well represented in this large yacht, with an additional 10 feet increasing her volume as well as her interior and exterior living spaces, while still ensuring ease of use for a small crew.